Air, Food & Experience

 We can live without food for weeks, but we can only live without water for days.

-Our bodies made of 62% + water, newborns have the highest percentage of water in their bodies.
+Our bodies are made of 62% + water, and newborns have the highest percentage of water in their bodies.

 We live in a society of dehydration.
-Drinking pure water is almost unknown amongst children and some sees it as a punishment.
+Drinking pure water is almost unknown among children and some see it as a punishment.

-I remember one particularly case when I worked with a 16 months old girl and her mother.
+I remember one particular case when I worked with a 16 months old girl and her mother.

 Lunchboxes of children often contains the following: jam sandwich, crisps, flavoured yoghurt, chocolate bar, sweetened drink, or banana, sandwich with meat and cheese, crisps etc.